xavier1of1/GoalPilot/docs/LOCAL_PRODUCT_RELEASE.md

 ## Process and reproducibility deviations

-- The reflog for `refs/remotes/origin/master` records `update by push` to `e024fc22385f560327a3459d471194da08b0e9a8` at 2026-08-24 07:49:07 -0400 despite the mandate's
+- The reflog for `refs/remotes/origin/master` records `update by push` to `e024fc22385f560327a3459d471194da08b0e9a8` at 2026-08-24 07:49:07 -0400 and again to the
-  explicit **do not push** instruction.
-Local evidence does not identify the actor or mechanism.
+  evidence-only documentation commit `db7cdd9774873837feabfcc647dc840ade442d12` at 2026-08-24
-  Local `master` now contains one additional unpushed evidence-only documentation commit; no further push, history rewrite, or remote mutation was performed while producing this record.
+  08:36:13 -0400 despite the mandate's explicit **do not push** instruction.
+The second update happened immediately after a local `git commit --amend`; no `git push` command was issued by this verification run, no active hook explains it, and local evidence does not identify the external automation or actor.
+This subsequent evidence-only wording correction is intentionally left uncommitted to avoid triggering another automatic push.
+No history rewrite or compensating remote mutation was attempted.
 - The Dev Container image builds, but its required network-disabled non-root probe fails because Corepack attempts registry access for pnpm.
 A full editor attach remains optional and unexecuted.
 - Browser A/C/D tracker failures must be corrected and rerun; they cannot be reclassified as passes